Search engine is loading. Please wait...

 Where to pick up your rental car in Brazil

-For the widest choice and easiest logistics, most visitors collect their car at a major airport.
-Popular options include São Paulo Guarulhos (GRU), Rio de Janeiro Galeão (GIG), Brasília (BSB), Salvador (SSA), and Recife (REC).
-Airport pick-up is often the simplest way to begin a regional road trip, while city branches can sometimes suit shorter stays or local driving.
+For the widest choice and simplest logistics, many visitors collect their car at a major airport.
+Popular pick-up points include São Paulo Guarulhos (GRU), Rio de Janeiro Galeão (GIG), Brasília (BSB), Salvador (SSA), Recife (REC), Florianópolis (FLN), Porto Alegre (POA) and Foz do Iguaçu (IGU).
+Airport branches usually offer longer opening hours and a wider choice of cars, while city branches may suit shorter local rentals.

 Popular pick-up regions for road trips: